kujenga/asteroidrejector/README.md

     + small score: `score on 762 records: 0.8070866141732284`
 - AdaBoost with Support Vector Classifier (normalized data)
     + small score: `score on 762 records: 0.9763779527559056`
+    + example score: `score on 4618 records: 0.9653529666522304`
+    + example test program score: `Score =  36498.17058103175`

+## Conclusions

+Support Vector Machines are awesome!
+Very suprised that AdaBoost performed as well as it did with SVC base classifiers.
+Would like to get the provided scoring example working to validate the result with their code.